Leipip/leightonoff/README.md

 ### Hello 🌡

-- 🥄 I’m currently working on learning more about Vue.js
+- 🔍 I’m currently working on private proj..
-- 🔍 I’m currently learning how to use the Vue.js framework
 - ⚡ Fun fact: I've recently graduated with a degree in Computer Engineering
 <!--
 **leightonoff/leightonoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.